patrickramos/LBYCP12-Project---Ramos-Sese/README.md

 - programming language to be used will be JAVA
 - library function will be OpenCV and Java.swing, acm.jar

+##Flowchart:

 ##Data Structures to be used:
 - dynamic list
+- stack

 ##Main Interest:
+Nowadays the use of detection based applications is widely used, it will be interesting developing object detection based programs and applications.

 ##Significance:
 - barcode system has good accuracy